6 Digestive System Facts That Might Surprise You

 • Your pancreas releases enzymes that help break down fat, protein, and carbohydrates in your small intestine.

-4. Your stomach can stretch like a balloon
+Your stomach can stretch like a balloon.

 When your stomach is empty, it’s about the size of your first.
+After you swallow food, it travels down your esophagus to your stomach.

-As the food travels to the next destination – the small intestines – your stomach shrinks back down to its regular size.
-The whole process repeats at your next snack or meal!
+As the food travels to the next destination – the small intestines – your stomach shrinks to its regular size.

 How big can the stomach stretch out?
 It depends on your age and how much you eat.
-In the average adult, the stomach can hold about 4 cups (1 liter) of food.
-Even though stomachs can stretch out more than this, it’s important to listen your body and take a break from eating when you feel full.
+The average adult’s stomach can hold about 4 cups (1 liter) of food.

-5. Trillions of bacteria live in your gut
+Trillions of bacteria live in your gut.

 But remember to wash your hands!
 Handwashing is a useful way to keep bad bacteria out of your body.